Blockost/aws-connect-cli/README.md

 Configuration is pretty straightforward and use a single `yaml` file.
 By default, it looks for a file called `config.yml` in the same directory as the executable but you can override this by using `-f` following by the path to your config file.

 You can find all configuration parameters in [this example](config.example.yml).
-It's highly recommended that you simply copy-paste this file and edit it to suit  your needs.
+It's highly recommended that you simply copy-paste this file and edit it to suit  your needs (keeping all the comments, it might help 😉).

 ## <a name="NeedHelp"></a> Need help or want to contribute ?